Gun violence remains one of the most vexing issues in the United States.

 The response to the February 2018 Stoneman Douglas School shooting has differed markedly to those previous in that the victims have taken control of the fallout.

 Students of the school have been incredibly vocal in their demands for reform and have kept the gun debate active in the media for considerably longer than usual.
-The scheduling of protest marches months in advance will ensure this continues.
+The scheduling of protest marches months in advance ensured this continued.

 The private sector has responded.
 Companies have cut ties with the NRA en-masse, and already Walmart and Dicks, two of the nation’s largest gun retailers, have bowed to the pressure and will circumvent local jurisdictions to lift the minimum age of people they will sell guns to and limit the types of weapons available.

 If this mobilisation of future voters and the pressure they bring to bear are to buck the trend and solicit real, legislative change on the hill, it is consensus points that will be at the vanguard.

 Both gun owners and non-gun owners strongly agree that people suffering a mental illness (89 per cent) and people on the no-fly list (82 per cent and 84 per cent) should be prevented from purchasing guns.
 There is also agreement on the issue of background checks, with 77 per cent of gun owners and 87 per cent of non-gun owners agreeing that they need to be extended to include private gun shows.
-The president too has indicated he is open to reform, setting his sights on bump stocks, a modification that allows a semi-automatic rifle to fire continuously.
+The president too has indicated he is open to reform, banning bump stocks, a modification that allows a semi-automatic rifle to fire continuously.

 Although all of these changes would be overwhelmingly positive steps, they wouldn’t nearly constitute ‘Australian-style’ gun reform; but given the legal and political challenges gun control faces in the United States, to expect that would be unreasonable.